MariaInesRibeiro98/GameBus-HealthBehaviorMining/README.md

 ```bash
 pip install -r requirements.txt
 ```

+> **💡 Note**: Virtual environments are optional but recommended if you want to avoid potential package conflicts with other Python projects.
+For research and development, you can also install dependencies globally.

 4. Configure the project:
    - Create a `secret` folder with your credentials (see Configuration section)